 The only completely free activity on the list.

-After spotting the sidewalk stars with your favorite actor’s names try stepping in stars’ footprints at Grauman’s Chinese Theatre and admiring the costumes in the Hollywood Museum.
+After spotting the sidewalk stars with your favorite actor’s names try stepping in stars’ footprints at Grauman’s Chinese Theater and admiring the costumes in the Hollywood Museum.

 Then pose for photos with costumed characters ranging from “Marilyn Monroe” to “Batman.”